"QRP and the Great Outdoors ..... perfect together!"

 Skeeter Stations - RST, S/P/C, Skeeter number

 Non-Skeeter Stations - RST, S/P/C, Output power (For example - 559 NY 5W)

-Mode – CW, SSB (new for this year!)
+Mode – CW, SSB

 Power - 5W max CW, 10 Watts max SSB

-Working a Skeeter Station - 2 points
+Working a Skeeter Station - 3 points

-Working a non-Skeeter Station - 1 point
+Working any other QRO station - 1 point

 The QRP "Watering Holes"

 40 Meters ~ 7.040 and 7.030 MHz - also consider using from 7.114 to 7.122 MHz for a "slower" speed CW area.
 We want to have everyone involved!

 10 Meters ~ 28.885 MHz, and for those Novices and Technicians wanting to try a little SSB QRP - try hanging around 28.385 MHz.